Entertainment Digest - Xenia Gazette

 Dayton Auto Show

 Adult tickets are $8 at box office, $6 online.
 Seniors and students are $6 at box office.
 Children (9 and under) free.
 Military free admission Thursday and Friday.
-Enjoy some fun for the whole family.
 For more information visit www.daytonautoshow.com/.

 Rowdy Gras